 5. Begin using your device as normal!

 Hot Spots are portable once the battery is charged and only require recharging every few hours (duration of battery life varies depending on service signal strength, number of devices connected, etc.).
 Hot Spots can be used in your home, in a car, or anywhere service is available.

 Our Hot Spots are from Mobile Beacon.
 Mobile Beacon’s internet service is provided on Sprint’s 4G LTE network.
 Check Sprint’s 4G LTE coverage.

 How can I borrow one?

-June 2020 Update: Hot Spots are available for pickup during Sidewalk Service.
-Currently they can be checked out for three weeks with no renewals.
+Hot Spots can be checked out for three weeks with no renewals.
 Patrons may place a Hot Spot on hold for pickup at Lynnfield Library only.
 Hot Spots must be picked up and returned inside the Lynnfield Library.
 One Hot Spot may be borrowed per library card.

 All parts of the Hot Spot Kit must be returned in the case; the Kit will remain checked out to the patron and fines will accrue until all parts are returned.
 Replacement Hot Spots will not be accepted.
 Patrons will be responsible for individual items from the Kit if they are lost, stolen, or damaged; the replacement cost will vary depending on the cost of the items.